 Stephen Eames purchased land in Walnut Creek, Knox County, Illinois in 1839.
 Here he began a farm and built a log cabin.
 He kept in frequent touch with his family on the East Coast and updated them about his farm and health.

-This collection primarily contains letters written by Stephen Eames, of Walnut Grove, Knox Co., Ill., to family and friends in Vermont and New Hampshire.
-Eames comments on starting a farm, prices of crops, population growth in the region, migrations of neighbors, personal health, schools in the area, and the Mormon settlements.
-The collection also includes letters written by Eames's nephew, Darius Plumb, and niece, Eveline A. Eames, of Hennepin, Putnam Co., Ill., to family members in New England.
-Plumb wrote from St. Louis on the eve of his departure for the California gold fields.
+The collection contains letters primarily written by Stephen Eames to family and friends in Vermont and New Hampshire regarding starting a farm, prices of crops, population growth in Walnut Grove, and personal health.
+Eames wrote about the advantages and disadvantages to farming in the area such as soil quality, fresh air, wild animals, and sickness along surrounding rivers.
+He comments on the Mormon settlements and his thoughts on them, as well as the founding of the Bishop Hill Swedish colony nearby.
+Other letters are written by Eames's nephew, Darius Plumb, and his niece, Eveline Eames, to family members in New England.
+Darius Plumb writes from St. Louis just before his departure to the California gold fields.

-Lelia Bascom, of Madison, Wis., donated these letters to the Illinois Historical Survey in 1920.
+Lelia Bascom, of Madison, Wisconsin, donated these letters to the Illinois Historical Survey, predecessor to the Illinois History and Lincoln Collecitons, in 1920.